hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

 Actions listen to events, and can cancel them.
 If multiple actions are listening to the same event, Only one has to cancel it for the event to not be allowed to happen.
+In that case, if any actions listening to the event is changing attribute values on the token, then those changes are not used

 An action can only listen to one event.